-MEDICATIONS: Over-the-counter medications (ibuprofen, Motrin, Advil, Tylenol, etc.) may be taken as needed for pain.
+MEDICATIONS: You may be given an antibiotic depending on your surgeon.
+If not, please ask your surgeon about them.
+Over the counter medications (Motrin, Nuprin, Advil, Tylenol, etc.) may be taken as needed for pain.

 SYMPTOMS TO EXPECT: There may be a slight bit of blood from the nose.
 It sometimes recurs when the scab comes off the adenoid bed at 7-10 days postoperatively, but it generally will stop within several hours.
 Older children may complain of a slight, dull headache and/or neck pain.
-Over-the-counter pain medication or the prescribed medication should take care of this.
+Over the counter pain medication or the prescribed medication should take care of this.
 Foul drainage or odor from the nose will occur postoperatively for up to a week.